 Additional elements commonly included

-Fees and billing arrangements.
-Not required by ISA 210 itself, but virtually always included in practice.
-The engagement letter should specify the fee basis (fixed fee, hourly rates, or a combination), invoicing schedule, and any provisions for additional fees arising from scope changes.
+Fees and billing arrangements are not required by ISA 210 itself, but at firms we've worked with they are almost always included.
+The engagement letter should specify the fee basis (fixed fee, hourly rates, or a blend), invoicing schedule, provisions for additional fees arising from scope changes, and payment terms.

-Reference to inherent limitations.
-A statement that an audit provides reasonable assurance, not absolute assurance, and that there is an unavoidable risk that some material misstatements may not be detected.
-This directly references ISA 200's discussion of inherent limitations and provides an important layer of protection.
+A reference to inherent limitations is also standard.
+The letter should state that an audit conducted in accordance with ISAs is designed to provide reasonable assurance, not absolute assurance, and that there is an unavoidable risk that some material misstatements may not be detected.
+This directly references ISA 200's discussion of inherent limitations and provides a layer of protection.

-Communication and reporting obligations.
-Expected communications with those charged with governance (ISA 260), the management letter on internal control deficiencies (ISA 265), and any sector-specific reporting requirements.
+Communication and reporting obligations should cover expected communications with those charged with governance (ISA 260), the management letter on internal control deficiencies (ISA 265), any sector-specific reporting requirements (for example, reporting to the AFM in the Netherlands or BaFin in Germany), and the expected timeline for delivering those communications.

-Arrangements for using the work of others.
-Where the auditor expects to use the work of internal auditors (ISA 610), other auditors in a group context (ISA 600), or experts (ISA 620).
+Arrangements for using the work of others should be included where the auditor expects to rely on internal auditors (ISA 610), other auditors in a group context (ISA 600), or experts (ISA 620).

-Data protection and confidentiality.
-Particularly relevant in the EU under GDPR, the engagement letter should address how personal data encountered during the audit will be handled.
+Data protection and confidentiality provisions are particularly relevant in the EU under GDPR.
+The engagement letter should address how personal data encountered during the audit will be handled, and may reference a separate data processing agreement.

-Limitation of liability.
-Permitted in some jurisdictions (e.g., the UK under the Companies Act 2006, section 534) but not in others.
+Limitation of liability is permitted in some jurisdictions (for example, the UK under the Companies Act 2006, section 534) but not in others.
 Where permitted, this requires specific legal drafting and approval by shareholders.

-Applicable law and dispute resolution.
-Identifying which jurisdiction's laws govern the engagement and how disputes will be resolved.
+Applicable law and dispute resolution clauses should identify which jurisdiction's laws govern the engagement and how disputes will be resolved (mediation, arbitration, or litigation).

 Template vs. tailored letters

-Many audit firms use a template engagement letter that covers the ISA 210 minimum requirements.
-This is fine as a starting point — but a good engagement letter should be tailored to the specific entity.
-A manufacturing company with three subsidiaries in different countries has different engagement terms than a single-entity foundation.
-If you use a template, review it each year against the actual scope, the entity's structure, and any changes in the regulatory environment.
-Regulators notice when engagement letters are generic and unchanged year after year — it suggests the auditor is not thinking critically about the specific engagement.
+Most firms use a template engagement letter that covers the ISA 210 minimum.
+Fine as a starting point.
+But I'll be honest: the engagement letter is the document everyone signs and no one re-reads until a dispute forces it open.
+I've caught myself rolling forward PY letters three years in a row on a SALY basis without actually rereading them, and the reviewer caught it on the fourth year.
+A manufacturing group with three foreign subs has different terms than a single-entity foundation.
+If you're using a template, sit with it each year against the actual scope, the entity's structure, and the current regulatory environment.
+Regulators notice when engagement letters are generic and unchanged year after year.
+It reads as a tick box exercise, not thinking.

 Many auditors work with the same clients year after year.
 ISA 210.13 addresses this directly: